ofenbach/catengine/README.md

 # catengine developer edition 😼
-welcome to the developer-branch
+Welcome to the developer-branch!
+From here you can check out some of the new features that aren't available yet.
+It is not recommenced to use this version in your release apps, as there will be bugs.

-full changelog: engine/main/MainActivity.java
+See full changelog: engine/main/MainActivity.java

 # new features 💪
 + gravity support ✅
 + save support ✅
-+ particle support ✅
++ sprite support ✅
-+ automatic positions (screen independent) ✅
++ automatic positions (resolution independent) ✅
 + better touch functions ✅
-+ reduce code (make it even simpler to use)  ⚒️
++ IDE Documentation support ⚒️

 # example 👀
 The new example has all the features that are available!